stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

   **ultimateCreditorId**                  In the case of Payment Card Deposits using
                                           masked PAN the Ultimate Creditor ID contains kennitala of the card owner.
+[TODO: What is this]

   **icelandicPurposeCode**                The purpose is the equivalent of the category code
-                                          (is. *textalykill*) used to classify the transaction.
+                                          (ic. *textalykill*) used to classify the transaction.
                                           Restricted to codes available in each originating bank.

-  **remittanceInformationStructured       The debtors's information about the payment.
-An array but Array of Remittance**                   Currently only used for the equivalent of the IOBWS v2.0
+  **remittanceInformationStructured**     The debtors's information about the payment.
+An array
+                                          of remittance elements but currently only used for the equivalent of the IOBWS v2.0
+                                          **Out.Reference** (ic. *tilvísun*).
+This single
+                                          array element must be of type 'TILV_U' Previously the equivalent data element was
-                                          **Out.Reference** (is. *tilvísun*), that was mainly used for the kennitala of the creditor, now a separate parameter.
-Can convey other information and therefore included.
+                                          mainly used for the kennitala of the creditor, now a separate parameter.
+It can however convey other information and therefore included.

   **remittanceInformationUnStructured**   Is used for payment description visible for both parties.
                                           Only 16 characters can currently be expected